lilynorthcutt/heartDiseaseIndicators/writeup.md

 distinct variations between men and women.
 This suggests that the same approach to finding heart disease indicators may not be equally effective for both men and women.

+## Decision Tree Models

+Bringing it back to our original goal, to explore how sex plays a role in heart disease indicators, I am going to look at a series of decision trees.

+### Why Decision Trees?

+Decision trees may not always be the best models that give the highest predictive accuracy, however I think are a great model to use to help us understand our problem at hand.

+Decision trees are easy to understand and interpret, making the logic behind the predictions clear.
+This transparency is particularly valuable in the medical field, where it is crucial to explain why certain features are indicative of heart disease.
+Unlike more complex models such as neural networks, decision trees do not require dimensionality reduction, and they can directly use the original features of the dataset.
+This simplicity helps maintain the medical terminology and context, making the results more accessible and actionable for healthcare professionals.

+### Building the Models

+To understand how women and men are represented within the model, lets build three decision trees:

+1.  **Full Tree:** This tree will be built using the training set from all the data.
+2.  **Male Tree:** This tree will be built using the training set from the data filtered to `sex == 'male'`.
+3.  **Female Tree:** This tree will be built using the training set from the data filtered to `sex == 'female'`

+All trees will use a 70/30 training/test split, and use the gini index within the tree.

+> I will not be performing any hyper-parameter tuning in this project.
+> Please take a look at a one of my more in-depth project, such as [this
+> one](https://github.com/lilynorthcutt/sierraNevadaAge), if you are
+> interested in this.

+## Results and Discussion

+## Conclusion and Future Work